Acellera/htmd/README.md

 ## Licensing

-HTMD Community Edition is free to use for not-for-profit work(see HTMD_LICENCE.txt).
+HTMD Community Edition is free to use for not-for-profit work(see LICENSE).
 Contact Acellera [www.acellera.com/contact](https://www.acellera.com/contact/) for information on the full version of HTMD Pro or if you need a different license.

 ## Download HTMD